 In what year was RETA established?

-RETA was founded in 1910 as the National Association of Professional Refrigeration Engineers (NAPRE) — in the year following its first convention in 1909.
+RETA was organized in 1910 as the National Association of Practical Refrigerating Engineers (NAPRE) — in the year following its first convention in 1909.

 The name change to Refrigerating Engineers and Technicians Association was voted on at the National Conference general membership meeting on October 19th, 1961.